rivas-lab/FasTag/README.md

-# The Clinical Note Tagger
+# FasTag
-The Clinical Note Tagger was created by Oliver Bear Don't walk IV, Sandeep Ayyar, and Manuel Rivas for a class project in CS224N in the Winter of 2017.
+The FasTag clinical note tagger was created by Oliver Bear Don't walk IV, Sandeep Ayyar, and Manuel Rivas for a class project in CS224N in the Winter of 2017.
 Please refer to [this paper](https://web.stanford.edu/class/cs224n/reports/2744196.pdf) for information on the Clinical Note Tagger was implemented.

 ## To Train on Default Dataset (MIMIC)